jfcarr/docfx/README.md

 ## Running in Linux

-I prefer to work in Linux.  :-)
+I prefer to work in Linux.  :wink:

 Steps: